 If you have a leaking pond problem, there are several ways you can fix it.
 Most issues are pond liner leaks, which you can usually fix.

-Find out how you can fix a leaking pond and pond liners below.
+Find out how you can fix your leaking pond in Maryland and pond liners below.

 How To Find Pond Leaks

 Finding a pond leak is the first step to fixing the problem.
 If you’re losing water, this actually makes the process easier.

 - Move your fish into a separate tub filled with their old water in case the leak is near the pond bottom

 - Turn off the system and any extras like an auto-fill device

 - Fill the pond up to the normal level

 - Allow the pond water to drain